Loan Scams: 6 Warning Signs You Need to Know

-Real lenders don’t offer guaranteed approval for one simple reason: they care about your ability to repay what you borrow.
+Most lenders don’t offer guaranteed approval for one simple reason: they care about your ability to repay what you borrow.
 That’s why they take steps to verify your credit history and your income before approving your loan.
-If you have good credit, every loan you apply for will involve some kind of credit check.
+If you have good credit, almost every loan you apply for will involve some kind of credit check.

 When a lender doesn’t verify your credit history or income, it might be a sign that they’re hoping you can’t afford your loan.
 In situations such as these, the lender is counting on a lot of their customers being forced to roll their loans over—paying additional fees and interest to get an extension on the due date.

 When a person is continually rolling or reborrowing a loan, it makes it very hard for them to climb out of debt.
 Instead of paying off their principal loan amount, they’re only ever paying off the interest.
 Imagine spending $1,000 in interest on a $300 loan and then realizing that you’re no closer to paying it off than you were when you first began.

 These scams often center around student loans.
 And while the state of student debt in this country is massively screwed up, these people are not making it any better.
 In fact, they’re profiting off other people’s misery and desperation.

 Most of these folks aren’t lenders.
 Instead, they are “student debt relief” companies that promise to help ease your federal student loan burden.
 They promise lower monthly payments and sometimes outright loan forgiveness, and they will request a fee for their services.

 But here’s the thing: Anything they say they can get you can actually be gotten for free.
 And don’t believe these companies that say they are aligned with the federal government.
 They are not.

 There are a bunch of different claims that these scammers will make in order to get you to use their services.
 From the U.S. Department of Education:

 Here are some examples of the false claims made in these communications:

 - “Act immediately to qualify for student loan forgiveness before the program is discontinued.”